pecheylauren02/mp5_posh_portables/README.md

 - It includes:
     - The number of items in the shopping cart
     - Image / name / quantity for each item in the shopping cart
-    - The total excluding delivery
+    - The total including delivery
-        - I made the decision to exclude delivery so that how close they were to the free delivery threshold was clear to users
     - If the total is less than the free delivery threshold users are told how much more they need to spend for free delivery.
     - A link button (button styled using 'purchasing' action blue [See Whole Site Features](#whole-site)) with a lock icon to show that the checkout is secure.
         - The content and link are set dynamically depending on what page the user is on: